zheng-jj/T03_Team_3_MAD/README.md

 # Chua Qi Heng
 Basic Features (Completed in Assignment 1):
 ---------------------
-Added parcelable to Book, Author and User classes so people can bring objects to another fragment
+Added parcelable to Book and User classes so people can bring objects to another fragment

 Added clicking functionality to adapters